MultiverseLearningProducts/swe/src/bootcamp/wk2/day4.md

 ## Overview of the day

 The aim of today is to integrate our classes with a persistent layer.
 So the state in our app will last from one running instance to the next.
 You know how to create a class.
 You know how to write data into a database.
 When we create a new instance of a Restaurant we also want to create a new entry in our database.
-When we create a new Menu we will also want to create that menu in the database, and associate it with the right restaurant, and have a instance of a menu in the menus array in our restaurant.
-When we get a restaurant out of the database, we want to instantiate a new instance of our Restaurant class with that data.
+When we create a new Menu we will also want to create that menu in the database, and associate it with the right restaurant, and have an instance of a menu in the menus array in our restaurant.
+When we get a restaurant out of the database, we want to instantiate a new instance of our Restaurant class with that data, and fetch the menus, and fetch the items for each menu.

 This mapping between databases and classes is called Object Relational Mapping.